Suffering from Hair Loss?

 The problem occurs when the hair cycle is disrupted.
 For reasons not yet fully understood, Androgens that normally stimulate hair growth in other areas of the body (such as arms, chest and beard) can also inhibit it, particularly in the scalp of genetically disposed people – causing interruption of the hair growth and the familiar pattern baldness.

-- Cicatricial Alopecia – caused by a number of different conditions that destroy the hair follicle, replacing it with scar tissue and causing hair loss.
+Caused by a number of different conditions that destroy the hair follicle, replacing it with scar tissue and causing hair loss.
 The thinning of hair can be gradual, while at other times painful and rapid.
 The condition can be reversed by medical treatment while the bald area can be restored with FUT, although often multi sessions can be required.

-- Triangular Alopecia – is a congenital condition that appears from birth up to 5 years of age.
+A congenital condition that appears from birth up to 5 years of age.
 It gets its name from the triangular shaped bald patches that appear in the temporal region.
 The condition in not progressive and patients can usually benefit greatly from surgical solutions, such as a hair transplant.

-- Traction Alopecia – can be caused by hairstyles that keep the hair in a state of high tension.
+Can be caused by hairstyles that keep the hair in a state of high tension.
 This chronic tension can damage the hair shaft and eventually the follicles.
 Early diagnosis is important and hair transplants can deliver excellent results – usually in a single session of Follicular Unit Transplantation (FUT) or Follicular Unit Extraction (FUE).

 Normally it is the upper part of the scalp from the front hairline to the crown that is affected by androgenic alopecia.
 The hair follicles on the sides and back of the head are often unaffected, usually lasting a lifetime.
 These follicles have a resistance to the androgens and, importantly, they maintain this resistance when transplanted to the troubled upper part of the scalp.